-Mainsails shall include at least one row of slab reefing points unless roller reefing equipment is fitted as per Rule 5.10.1.
+Mainsails shall include at least one row of slab reefing points unless roller reefing equipment is fitted as per Rule Error!
+Reference source not found..

 One row of slab reefing points shall consist of, as a minimum one point for the attachment of a reefing line, positioned on the leech of the mainsail and a corresponding attachment positioned as appropriate on the luff of the mainsail, positions to be specified in the design.